 Email protocols are vital, especially when setting up an email account.
 The selected protocol will have a major impact on users’ entire emailing experience — which is why understanding them and their features are essential.

 POP and IMAP are the two commonly used protocols that enable users to send and receive emails.
 However, IMAP is the recommended protocol, especially for users that need to check their emails from multiple devices.

 IMAP (Internet Message Access Protocol) enables users to manage their emails on the email server directly.
 With IMAP, users do not have to download or store an email message before accessing it.
 Plus, it allows them to access their email from any location using any device.

 IMAP only downloads a message or attachment when users click on it, thus speeding up the email retrieval process.
-This protocol supports on-line and off-line operation modes.
-Additionally, users can manipulate their messages as though they were locally stored in their devices.

 How IMAP Works